 There currently exists a paradox in our internet culture.
 As a generation, we are simultaneously obsessed with publicity and privacy.
 While we publish and post details about our lives online, at the same time we demand the most advanced privacy protection software.
 An unprecedented degree of potential exposure comes with the current mode of existence.

+We have ceded control of our data emissions and based on activity logs.
 By participating in this hyper-connected society while having little to no control of my digital data production, how much of myself do I unknowingly reveal?
 To what degree does the aggregated metadata collected from me paint an accurate portrait of who I am as a person?
 What aspects of my individuality are reflected in this portrait?

 The first step was to build a mobile app and server to automatically collect my data over time.
 Done using Node.js and PhoneGap.

 Second: the recorded data set was used as the basis for the generative aspects of the personalized wearable couture.
 The output is an abstract 3D mesh armature of my location data points collected over about a month.
 The dataset was fed into processing to produce the pattern and exported to Rhino to make the 3D mesh.